Vineyards Facing An Insect Invasion May Turn To Aliens For Help

 Hoelmer says this works best when the natural enemy is a specialist — when it only attacks the invasive species that you're trying to control.

-So now he's trying to figure out whether these wasps from China only lay their eggs in lanternflies, or whether they might attack native North American insects, too.
+So now he's trying to figure out whether these wasps from China lay their eggs only in lanternflies or whether they might attack native North American insects, too.

 Getting answers will take years.
 Meanwhile, the spotted lanternfly is likely to spread.